Methods of Setting Stop Loss Stock Trading Orders In Stock Trading

 If a stock trader has a $100,000 account and is willing to risk 2% then the position size of the trade that they will open for Stock will be determined by this 2% stop loss level.

-2. Setting Stop Loss using Support and Resistance Levels
+2. Setting Stop Loss Stock Trading Order using Support and Resistance Levels

 Given that stop loss stock trading orders tend to congregate at key points, when one of these levels is touched by the stock price, others are set off, like dominos.
 Stop loss orders tend to accumulate just above or below the resistance or support levels, respectively.

-A resistance or a support level should act like a barrier for stock price movement, this is why they are used to set stop losses, if this barrier is broken the stock price movement can go towards the opposite direction of the original stock trading trade, but if this barriers (support and resistance levels) are not broken the stock price will continue moving in the intended direction.
+A resistance or a support level should act like a barrier for stocks price movement, this is why they are used to set stop losses, if this barrier is broken the stocks price movement can go towards the opposite direction of the original stock trade, but if this barriers (support and resistance levels) are not broken the stocks price will continue moving in the intended direction.

 Setting order above the resistance